 If none of your Tweets are posting to your Facebook profile, the easiest way to fix this is by disconnecting and reconnecting Twitter for Facebook in your account settings.
 To do this:

-- From the Settings Menu on Twitter, visit the Profile tab.
+- From the Settings menu on Twitter, visit the Apps tab.

-- Find the Facebook connection at the bottom of the page and click the Disconnect link.
+- Find the Facebook connection and click the Disconnect link.

 - Sign out of both your Twitter and Facebook accounts.